pekebyte/magento2-social-login/readme.md

 This extension allows people to login and register through a social network account in your Magento 2 Store.
 I created this extension to fit my needs.

-This extension was made from scratch using the javascript SDK of Facebook and Google API.
+This extension was made from scratch using the javascript SDK of Facebook and Google API

 ## Social Networks Supported
 - [Facebook](https://developers.facebook.com/apps)